cyan-0fbcf9/SimpleQRCodeGenerator/README.md

 # SimpleQRCodeGenerator
-The QR Code Generate API that is simple.
+The QR Code Generating API that is simple.

 ## Endpoints
 ### /qr/generate